travelperk/fabricator/README.md

 })
 ```

 You simply pass a name for the model and its definition.
-The definition is an object in each every key can be a value or a function.
+The definition is an object wher each key can be a value or a function.
 If you need dynamic data you can use `Fabricate.sequence()` or use a libraray like [faker](https://www.npmjs.com/package/faker).